 - Stay on topic and follow an agenda

-- Don’t invite people who simply need to know the outcome — you can send an email or other type of update for that purpose
+- Don’t invite people who simply need to know the outcome.
+Instead, send an email or other type of update

 - End the meeting on time

-Having a distinct plan for how your project progresses is important, but as a project manager, you may encounter obstacles that require you to reassess and problem solve.
+Having a specific plan for how the project progresses is important, but as a project manager, obstacles will be encountered that require a reassessment.

-Remaining rigid in your project schedule can actually slow you down, whereas being flexible and adapting to the situation as it evolves allows you to maximize productivity and make the best use of everyone’s time.
+Remaining rigid in the project schedule can slow teams down; being flexible and adapting to the situation as it evolves allows for maximized productivity and making the best use of everyone’s time.

-Putting these best practices into action is easier when you’re working with a tool that was designed with some of these tips in mind.
-Project management software like monday.com features time management tools that connect teams and help them achieve efficiencies.
+Putting these best practices into action is easier when working with a tool designed with some of these tips in mind.
+For example, project management software like monday.com features time management tools that connect teams and help them achieve efficiencies.

 monday.com’s time management tools